pratim4dasude/pratim4dasude/README.md

 🚀 **Machine Learning Engineer** · **AI Research Enthusiast** · **Generative AI Developer** · **Data Science Practitioner** · **Full-Stack Explorer**

-I build and deploy intelligent systems that combine data, AI, and software engineering to solve real-world problems.
+I build data-driven and intelligent applications that blend machine learning with modern web technologies.
-Experienced with Python, PyTorch, TensorFlow, and modern web tools, I focus on creating scalable solutions in predictive analytics, NLP, and computer vision.
+From **LLM-powered reasoning systems** to **interactive AI tools using React and Next.js**, I focus on creating end-to-end products that are both scalable and impactful.
-Driven by curiosity, I enjoy working on projects that push boundaries and make technology more accessible and impactful.
+Curious and hands-on, I enjoy experimenting with new frameworks, optimizing workflows, and turning innovative ideas into working solutions.